jurichar/ft_transcendence/README.md

 - Real-time statistics for users to monitor their performance.
 - User account management for personalized settings and preferences.

-### Further enhancing the user experience, the application also provides:
+### Further enhancing the user experience, the application also provides

 - Personalizable game themes for a customized gaming experience.
 - Designated channels for text messaging to categorize conversations.